kevmo314/browser-geo-tz/README.md

 # browser-geo-tz

 This is a browser variant of [node-geo-tz](https://github.com/evansiroky/node-geo-tz).
 The original library says that the files are too big for the browser.
-With the advent of faster internet connections, we disagree.
-Anyways, the library downloads about 27MB of data.
-If you are okay with that, then this library is for you!
+This library takes advantage of HTTP range requests to load the data quickly.

 ## Usage